 - Use the mirror to help see the skin tag then press lightly the tip of the applicator on one side of the stalk mainly where attached to the skin.

 - Hold the applicator gently for 45 seconds in one place and ensure that the tip is held firmly since the applicator needs to remain in one place for effectiveness.

 - During the process you, there is likelihood of feeling a mild aching or stinging sensation at the point of application.

 Removal of skin tags by a doctor

 Removal of skin tags by the medical doctor is one of the safety measures that need to be undertaken by an individual when he or she has decided to remove the abnormalities protruding from the skin.
-It is advisable not to remove skin tags on your own, particularly if large since skin tags have blood vessels since they could bleed and become infected if someone uses non-sterile equipment The doctor can easily identify the right anesthesia to be taken to avoid subjecting you to painful cuts on your skin and also reduces chances of infection.
+It is advisable not to remove skin tags on your own, particularly if large since skin tags have blood vessels since they could bleed and become infected if someone uses non-sterile equipment The doctor can easily identify the right anaesthesia to be taken to avoid subjecting you to painful cuts on your skin and also reduces chances of infection.

-To avoid infection, scarring or pain, skin tags can be easily removed in the hospital by a doctor or a family dermatologist by tying with rubber membrane or by cutting the protruding skin tags after injecting a small amount of a local anesthesia to suppress the pain and bleeding in case of any deep cuts.
+To avoid infection, scarring or pain, skin tags can be easily removed in the hospital by a doctor or a family dermatologist by tying with rubber membrane or by cutting the protruding skin tags after injecting a small amount of a local anaesthesia to suppress the pain and bleeding in case of any deep cuts.
 It is good advice to check with your doctor if you are unsure of any changes or any growth arising on your skin.
-After removal of the skin tag, there will be a small white scar on your skin and complications are rear and an individual can just go home as soon as the anesthesia wears off the skin.
+After removal of the skin tag, there will be a small white scar on your skin and complications are rear and an individual can just go home as soon as the anaesthesia wears off the skin.